micropython/micropython/ports/stm32/mboot/README.md

 `u32` means unsigned 32-bit little-endian integer.

 The firmware to load must be a gzip'd DfuSe file (.dfu.gz).

+The provided fwupdate.py script contains helper functions to call into Mboot with the correct data, and also to update Mboot itself.

 Example: Mboot on PYBv1.x
 -------------------------